SteinHQ/Docs/docs/introduction.md

 title: Introduction & Core Concepts
 ---

 Stein is a suite of programs to help you turn any Google Sheet to a database.
-The Stein API, the core of the suite, provides a REST API to access your sheets.
-The suite also includes helpers to make your work even easier.
+The core Stein API provides a RESTful access to your sheets.
+The suite further includes helpers to make your work even easier.

 This allows you to create quick, no-setup databases instead of complex traditional setups.
-Note that Stein is not ideal as a database for huge, intensive applications.
+Note that Stein is not ideal as the primary database for huge, intensive applications.

 This documentation first takes you through the basic concepts of Stein and the core API.
 The rest of the Stein suite is described in further sections.